Integrative or Reconciliatory Buddhism

 In addition, the Maitriyana has a tenth model of Integral Buddhism (Purna), developing the Metapsychology-Metaphilosophy-Metapolitics model by means of a more developed scheme composed of 20 vehicles:

-Buddhist Psychology, Buddhist Psychiatry, Buddhist Medicine, Buddhist Psychoteraphy, Buddhist Pedagogy, Buddhist Philosophy , Buddhist Ethics, Buddhist Art, Buddhist Science, Buddhist Environmentalism, Buddhist Politics, Buddhist Economy, Buddhist Sociology, Buddhist Law, Buddhist Anthropology, Buddhist History, Buddhist Religion, Buddhist Mysticism, Buddhist Ascetics and Buddhist Theology.
+Buddhist Psychology, Buddhist Psychiatry, Buddhist Medicine, Buddhist Psychoteraphy, Buddhist Pedagogy, Buddhist Philosophy , Buddhist Ethics, Buddhist Art, Buddhist Science, Buddhist Environmentalism, Buddhist Politics, Buddhist Economy, Buddhist Sociology, Buddhist Law, Buddhist Anthropology, Buddhist Theology, Buddhist History, Buddhist Gnosis, Buddhist Mysticism, and Buddhist Religion.

 With regard to the definitive model of Super-Integral Buddhism (Mahapurna) created by the Maitriyana, there are two schemes.
 The introductory scheme is composed of the evolution of Buddhism through the incorporation of a fourth principle that transcends and includes its previous elements.
 Thus, Buddhism is redefined as Buddha-Dharma-Sangha-Maitri, and also as Dhyana-Prajna-Sila-Karuna.
 The same happens with the incorporation of a fourth basket within the Buddhist Canon (Abhidhamma-Sutta-Vinaya-Bodhi), but also with the incorporation of new practical and theoretical elements.
 In this way, the first model of Super-Integral Buddhism (Mahapurna) has four theoretical pathways:

 - Buddhist Metapolitics